 Time: Shortened from 4 days to 3 days

 On October 1, 2013, Taipei City Government set up one-stop windows for processing real property registration and relevant tax payments at all district land offices (real property registries).
 As the World Bank case is a simple real property sale and does not involve the creation of a mortgage, the registration of transfer only requires two working days to complete.
-Hence, the time needed to complete registration of transfer of title at a land office in Taipei can already be reduced by one day.
+Hence, the time needed to complete registration of transfer of title at a land office in Taipei has already been reduced by one day.

 Cost: Corrected to 0.67% of the property value